 Welcome to Mass Humanities’ Picturing America Exhibition Guide and Web Resource.

-Picturing America is an initiative of the National Endowment for the Humanities (NEH) and the American Library Association, that brings reproductions of 40 masterpieces of American art into classrooms and libraries nationwide. *
+Picturing America was an initiative of the National Endowment for the Humanities (NEH) and the American Library Association, that brought reproductions of 40 masterpieces of American art into classrooms and libraries nationwide. *

 Across Massachusetts, some 1287 schools and libraries have received these high quality sets, together with the request that they exhibit them in short order.